 - Requires tray rotation for best results

-Excalibur 2900ECB 9-Tray Economy Dehydrator: This box-and-shelf model includes 9 trays with 15 square feet of drying space for large dehydrating batches.
-No rotation required with airflow powered by a 600 watt motorized fan at the back of the unit.
+One of the best herb dryers out there, this box-and-shelf model includes 9 trays with 15 square feet of drying space for large dehydrating batches.
+No rotation is required with airflow powered by a 600-watt motorized fan at the back of the unit.

-A large unit designed to be a workhorse in for the home gardener.
-Multiple trays allow multiple food and herb dehydration without flavor contamination making it convenient to throw some fruit snacks in while drying out your herb harvest.
+A large unit designed to be a workhorse for the home gardener.
+Multiple trays allow multiple foods and herb dehydration without flavor contamination making it convenient to throw some fruit snacks in while drying out your herb harvest.

 Editor’s Rating: 9/10

 - Adjustable temperatures for herbs, fruits and jerky

 - No rotation of trays required